cwise24/snopsy/docs/module2/5_operations.rst

 ~~~~~~~~~~
 Clone
 ^^^^^
 Cloning creates a local repository (on your computer) from a remote repository say on Gitlab or GitHub.
-You cannot contribute back to the source repository (if it is not yours)  unless you are added
+You cannot contribute back to the source repository unless you are added
-as an collaborator.
+as an collaborator or you own it.
 For this module, we will only clone a repository so we may have a local working copy.
 We will clone in the Pipeline section.

 Fork
 ^^^^
-When you fork a repository, you make a copy of the source repository and are able to freely make changes without affecting the source repository.
-There will be a connection between the source
+When you fork a repository, you make a copy of someone else's cloud repository (i.e Gitlab) to your cloud repository.
+There will be a connection between the forked
-repository and yours so you may contribute back.
+repository and yours so you may contribute back (merge requests).
 You may also pull updates from the source repository into your fork.

 I have a public repository that you can Fork `here <https://gitlab.com/cwise24/ansible_lab>`_